|Who We Are||

 - We risk failure in order to be effective.

 - We maintain a long-term, independent perspective.

-The foundation's current work includes specific actions toward policy change in the issue areas of nuclear security, human protection, climate change, and the evolving global system.
+The foundation's current work includes specific actions toward policy change in the issue areas of nuclear policy, human protection, and climate change.
 We also support educational efforts in our community through our Community Partnerships programming.
 Previous initiatives of the foundation can be seen here.